nmkhiem/Physics-informed-Neural-Network-PINNs-/README.md

 # Physics-informed Neural Network (PINNs)

-Tested PINNs for ODEs/System ODEs and some basic PDEs
+Tested PINNs for ODEs/System ODEs and some basic PDEs.

+Similar to other regularization methods, the idea of PINNs is to estimate the solution by neural network and return it to ODEs/PDEs in order to optimize the residual to zero.

+Thus far, PINNs have proven to be successful due to their quick computation speed and simplicity of usage.
+On the other hand, it struggles with equations that have high frequencies and require large amounts of data.

 # References: